False Accusations, Censorship, and Documented Election Interference Efforts by Group Admin Alvin Lin

 • The One-Way Street: This suspension reveals a double standard: Alvin Lin permits himself to publicly accuse Board members of "enrichment" and "obstruction," but when those members respond with facts, he deletes their comments and suspends their accounts.
 This creates a one-way communication channel where accusations are broadcast, but defenses are banned.

 • The Unsubstantiated & Unilateral Action: After the final suspension, the community member contacted the Admin team requesting evidence of the specific post that violated group rules.
 To date, the Admin team has failed to provide any proof or identify a specific violation.
 Furthermore, while Alvin Lin announced to the community that his decision was "in alignment with the admins," another Group Admin—who had previously intervened to restore access—confirmed that they did not participate in this new suspension decision.
-This contradiction suggests that Alvin Lin acted unilaterally to silence the member, bypassing both the evidence requirement and his own moderation team to execute a personal decision.
+This contradiction suggests that Alvin Lin acted unilaterally to silence the member, bypassing both the evidence requirement and his own moderation team.

 • The Email: In an email, Alvin Lin wrote: "there is 1 specific toxic board member who I am passionate to have removed and can easily do so with some effort as the admin for our community's Facebook group."

 • The Implication: This statement reveals that Alvin Lin is not acting as a neutral moderator.
 He is leveraging the community group to facilitate a political campaign.
-By silencing the Director ("the effort"), he is engineering an unfair environment where false accusations can spread without challenge or correction.
+By silencing the Director ("the effort"), he appears to be engineering an unfair environment where false accusations can spread without challenge or correction.

-• The Hypocrisy: Describing the use of disability protection laws as a weapon ("coercion") displays a troubling lack of empathy and professional judgment for an executive in the healthcare sector.
+• The Disconnect: Describing the use of disability protection laws as a weapon ("coercion") displays a troubling lack of empathy and professional judgment for an executive in the healthcare sector.

-• Integrity Gap: In the corporate world, accusing colleagues of "enrichment" (theft) without evidence is a grave lapse in judgment.
+• Integrity Gap: In the corporate world, falsely accusing colleagues of "enrichment" (theft) is a grave lapse in judgment.

-• Democratic Principles: Using administrative privileges to manipulate an election or silence opposition ("easily do so... as the admin") violates the basic principles of fair dealing that public companies uphold.
+• Democratic Principles: Using administrative privileges to manipulate an election or silence opposition ("easily do so... as the admin") runs contrary to the basic principles of fair dealing that public companies uphold.

 • The Question: We should expect the same professional standard of ethics in our neighborhood that is required in the boardroom—not a suspension of the rules to settle personal scores.

-Conclusion The evidence paints a clear picture: This is not about "transparency" or "civility."
-It is a personal vendetta disguised as community service.
+The evidence paints a clear picture: This is not about "transparency" or "civility."
+It appears to be a personal agenda disguised as community service.

-• A neutral Admin does not accuse volunteers of "enrichment" without proof.
+• A neutral Admin does not accuse volunteers of 'enrichment' (theft) days after being explicitly informed by Management that no HOA funds were used.

 • A neutral Admin does not refuse to show evidence of rule violations.

-• A neutral Admin does not boast about using their power to "easily" remove elected representatives.
+• A neutral Admin does not use their group administrative power to attempt to "easily" remove seated representatives.

 Most importantly, a healthy community requires dialogue.
 By deleting factual corrections and suspending those who disagree, Alvin Lin has replaced democracy with autocracy, ensuring that only his narrative remains visible.
 Homeowners deserve a forum run with integrity, not one manipulated to settle personal scores.
 This site will continue to ensure the facts remain available as long as the primary platform is rigged to hide them.